NickleDave/blog.nicholdav.info/_posts/2022-12-26-four-tips-structuring-research-python.md

 Write in a way that makes it much more obvious where all the functions and classes come from, leveraging the logical grouping that you spent so much time boiling down into concise module names.

-Please, for your future self and everyone else, make the code readable by importing *just* the module, and then referring to those classes (or function or whatever you're referring to) via attribute access, i.e. with a dot, like `solver.BruteForceSolver`.
+Please, for your future self and everyone else, make the code readable by importing *just* the module [^1], and then referring to those classes (or function or whatever you're referring to) via attribute access, i.e. with a dot, like `solver.BruteForceSolver`.
 You can get rid of many lines of imports at the top of your module